Types of Medications for Crohn's Disease and Ulcerative Colitis

 WHY IS IT IMPORTANT TO TAKE MEDICATIONS AS PRESCRIBED?

+Medications can help keep your disease under control and can help prevent complications, such as surgery, hospitalization, flare-ups, and risk of cancer due to uncontrolled inflammation.
 Medications work best when taken consistently and as prescribed.
-Medications can help keep your disease under control and can help prevent complications, such as surgery, hospitalization, flare-ups, and risk of cancer due to uncontrolled inflammation.
 While there are often concerns about medication side effects, the risk of developing complications from not taking medication is generally greater than the risk of developing medication side effects.

 - Decision making tool for IBD treatment: Online tools explain the pros, cons, and tradeoffs of various treatments.
 Armed with this information, you'll be better equipped to discuss the options with your doctor and make the right decision.